uhh-lt/lt-expertfinder/README.md

  If you wish to add your own expert finding method and use the tool to compare it see the section below.

  ## Set up your own LT Expertfinder for Development
  While the LT Expertfinder is already a good tool to use, compare and evaluate our pre-implemented expert finding methods, you might want to add to these methods by setting up your own instance of LT Expertfinder and expanding the source code.
 Implementing your own expert finding method will enable you to compare it to the already existing methods.
-If you are intereseted in this, follow the steps below, otherwise, if you just want to use or the existing methods we recommend you to use the running version of this tool.
+If you are intereseted in this, follow the steps below, otherwise, if you just want to use the existing methods we recommend you to use the running version of this tool.

 #### 0. Requirements
 To successfully start developing for LT Expertfinder, you will have to install the following software: